perfectly-preserved-pie/larentals/README.md

 Or you can click the "[Looking to buy a property instead?](https://wheretolive.LA/for-sale)" hyperlink: ![image](https://github.com/perfectly-preserved-pie/larentals/assets/28774550/78621a27-07d4-432b-a48a-c772c8804bae)

-**⚠ This website is "slightly" mobile-optizmized: it works OK on a smartphone, but I highly recommend using an actual computer or tablet for the best experience!**
+**⚠ This website is "slightly" mobile-optimized: it works OK on a smartphone, but I highly recommend using an actual computer or tablet for the best experience!**

 ## The Tech Stack
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) (webscraping MLS photos and links)